Available pre-health programs

 To apply for admission to a medical school, you’ll need to:

-- Complete a minimum of three years at an accredited college or university (while a degree is not required, most students complete a bachelor’s degree before entering medical school)
+- complete a minimum of three years at an accredited college or university (while a degree is not required, most students complete a bachelor’s degree before entering medical school)

-- Complete all required undergraduate math and science prerequisites
+- complete all required undergraduate math and science prerequisites

-- Take the Medical College Admission Test
+- and take the Medical College Admission Test.

 To become a physician, you'll need to complete medical school and pass a series of exams sponsored by the National Board of Medical Examiners.
 Depending on your area of specialization, you must complete a three- to seven-year residency training program.
 Once you're certified, you'll need to attend continuing education and professional development seminars to keep your certification up to date.